abhishekjai9935/clean_code_by_rcMartin/Chapter_3_Functions.md

 - Functions should do one thing, Error hadling is one thing.
 Thus a functions that handles errors should do nothing else.
 This implies (as in the example above) that if the keyword ```try``` exists in a function, it should be very first word in the function and that there should be nothing after the ```catch/finally``` blocks.

+## Don't Repeat Yourself

+- Duplication may be the root of all evil in software.
+Many principles and practices have been created for the purpose of controlling or eliminating it.

+## How do you write functions like this?

+- Writing software is like any other kind of writing.
+When you write a paper or an article, you get your thoughts down first, then you mssage it until it reds well.
+The first draft might be clumsy and disorganized, so you wordsmith it and restructure it and refine it until it reads the way you want it to read.

+## Conclusion

+- Master programmers think of systems as stories to be told rather than programs to be written.

+- After following rules, the functions will be short, well named and nicely organized.
+But never forget that your real goal is to tell the story of the system.